nordic16/cmus-cheat-sheet/README.md

 Alternatively, type `:` then the command `add "path/to/folder"`.

 # Playing music from library.
-When you're ready to listen to your favorite tracks, press 2 then navigate to the one you want to listen to, then press Enter, and cmus should start playing it for you!
+When you're ready to listen to your favorite tracks press 2 then navigate to the one you want to listen to, then press Enter, and cmus should start playing it for you!

+1. To pause/play a track press `c`.
+2. To stop media playback press `v`.
+3. To play the previously played track press `z`.
+4. To play the next track press `b`.
+5. To seek 5 seconds use the arrow keys.
+6. Volume can be increased/decreased by 10 by pressing `+`/`-`.

 Turns out CLI applications aren't as hard as you may've thought, right?